 - Right of access

-you have the right to request a copy of the information that we hold about you in accordance with Section 86 of the Data Protection Act 2018;
+you have the right to request a copy of the information that we hold about you in accordance with article 15 of the GDPR

 - Right of rectification

-you have a right to correct data that we hold about you that is inaccurate or incomplete in accordance with Section 87 and Section 89 of the Data Protection Act 2018;
+you have a right to correct data that we hold about you that is inaccurate or incomplete in accordance with article 16 of the GDPR

 - Right to erasure

-in certain circumstances, you can ask for the data we hold about you to be erased from our records in accordance with Section 87 and Section 89 of the Data Protection Act 2018;
+in certain circumstances, you can ask for the data we hold about you to be erased from our records in accordance with article 17 of the GDPR

 - Right to restriction

-processing – where certain conditions apply to have a right to restrict the processing in accordance with Section 87 and Section 89 of the Data Protection Act 2018
+processing – where certain conditions apply to have a right to restrict the processing in accordance with article 18 of the GDPR

 - Right of portability